 What makes Presson’s approach unique and more effective is that he actually does fewer sessions prior to the wedding and insists on meeting for at least two follow-up sessions during the couple’s first year of marriage.
 Newlyweds would never dream of scheduling an appointment with a marriage counselor, and yet it is during the first year that high expectations and reality meet.
 It is during the first year that crucial patterns are set—not during the engagement period!
 Think of these two sessions during the first year as check-ups, like preventive dentistry, only less painful J

-- Note that with a signed and notarized document provided by your counselor confirming your participation in premarital counseling, the state of TN will reduce the cost of your marriage license by $70 which is almost like getting one session free.
+- Note that with a signed and notarized document provided by your counselor confirming your participation in premarital counseling, the state of TN will reduce the cost of your marriage license by $70.